Hellevoetsluis: History

 The Voorne Canal Kanaal door Voorne was built in 1830 from Hellevoetsluis to Nieuwesluis (near Heenvliet) and made Hellevoetsluis an outport of Rotterdam.
 It was a period when the town grew and flourished; the shipping industry provided prosperity.
 Its neighbourhood Vlotbrug may have been named after a vlotbrug constructed over the canal.

 In the first half of the 20th century, however, Hellevoetsluis went into decline.
 Ocean-going ships became too large to use the canal and the Nieuwe Waterweg was dug, making the Canal through Voorne redundant.
 The naval base was relocated to Den Helder in the 1930s, the Government shipyard was closed, and during World War II the Germans destroyed three-quarters of all buildings in 1944.
 They also used the canal as a base for Biber submarines.

 After World War II Hellevoetsluis grew considerably.
 As a New Town, the population doubled in the 1970s.
 Today 43,000 inhabitants live in modern houses with abundant green areas nearby.
 It is home to many commuters working in Europoort or Rotterdam.

 During the flood of 1953 Hellevoetsluis was inundated and after this flood, the Netherlands implemented the "Deltawerken", a vast plan that put in place sea-defenses such as dams to protect vulnerable Islands in the Meuse-Rhine river delta.

-The city is home to several buildings from the 16th-19th Centuries that are listed monuments.
-Among these are the "Admiraliteitsgebouw" (currently used as city hall), the "de Hoop" windmill, Fort/Bastion Haerlem, "Droogdok Jan Blanken": a historic shipbuilding site and, the Water Tower Hellevoetsluis, designed by architect N. Biezeveld and built in 1896.
+The town is home to several buildings from the 16th-19th Centuries that are listed monuments.
+Among these are the "Admiraliteitsgebouw" (currently used as town hall), the "de Hoop" windmill, Fort/Bastion Haerlem, "Droogdok Jan Blanken": a historic shipbuilding site and, the Water Tower Hellevoetsluis, designed by architect N. Biezeveld and built in 1896.